bazelbuild/bazel-blog/_posts/2017-12-12-introducing-bazel-code-search.md

 <a id="understanding-the-bazel-codebase-using-cross-references"></a>
 ## Understanding the Bazel codebase using cross references
-Another way to understand the Bazel repository is through the use of [cross references](browsing-cross-references).
+Another way to understand the Bazel repository is through the use of [cross references](https://bazel.build/browse-and-search-user-guide.html#browsing-cross-references).
 If you’ve ever wondered how to properly use a method, cross references can help by displaying all references to that method so you can see how it is used in other parts of the codebase.
 Alternatively, if you see a method being used but don’t understand what that method actually does, cross references enables you to click the method to view the definition or see how it’s used elsewhere.

 ![Cross refereneces pane](/assets/bazel-code-search-xref-pane.png)

-Cross references aren’t only available for method, they’re also generated for classes, fields, imports, and enums.
+Cross references aren’t only available for methods, they’re also generated for classes, fields, imports, and enums.
 Bazel Code Search uses the [Kythe](https://kythe.io/docs/kythe-overview.html) open source project to generate a semantic index of cross references for the Bazel codebase.
 These cross references appear automatically as hyperlinks within source files.
 To make cross references easier to identify, click the **Cross References** button to underline all cross references in a file.

 ![Cross references underlined](/assets/bazel-code-search-xref-underlined.png)